 Over the years, unique vintage objects from five collections have been gifted but not accessioned into the Tohono Chul Permanent Collection and are now available for purchase.
-The Collections Corner helps support the Gardens, Galleries, and Programs with 100% of each sale going directly to Tohono Chul.
-The Collections Corner offers a rare opportunity to acquire Museum Quality artwork, jewelry, and objects.
+The Collections Corner helps support the gardens, galleries, and programs with 100% of each sale going directly to Tohono Chul.
+The Collections Corner offers a rare opportunity to acquire museum-quality artwork, jewelry, and objects.

-The Elinor Lamont Hallowell Collection of
+The Elinor Lamont Hallowell Collection of Patriotic Native American Art

 In United States history, the American flag has been infused with a great many ideologies, serving as a medium for solidarity, personal expression and social commentary.
 Through a variety of patriotic Native American artworks donated to Tohono Chul by Elinor Lamont Hallowell, these pieces provided a unique view of the American flag and the inextricable nature of symbolism and the human experience.